LANGUAGE ASSESSMENT VIA ZOOM IS AVAILABLE!

 English Language Requirements for TAS

-If you do not complete the required language coursework, you must retake the TOPSS in order to assume TA duties.
-You will be required to pay the $120 fee.
+If you choose not to complete the required language coursework, you must retake the TOPSS in order to assume TA duties.
+You will be required to pay the $60 fee.

-If you do not complete the required language coursework or tutoring, you must retake the TOPSS in order to assume TA duties.
-You will be required to pay the $120 fee.
+If you choose not to complete the required language coursework or tutoring, you must retake the TOPSS in order to assume TA duties.
+You will be required to pay the $60 fee.